AnaGonz2020/Python-API-Challenge/README.md

 ## Files

-.gitignore file: Updated so api keys are in .gitignore file.
+.gitignore file: Updated so api keys are hidden.

 **WeatherPy folder:** This folder contains the files below: